ymao21/Slacker/README.md

-Slacker is a Python and React project meant to emulate the core functionality of the popular messaging app Slack
+Sluck is a Python and React project meant to emulate the core functionality of the popular messaging app Slack

 ### Building The Application